 Tribal liaison: People in this role work with the state or local government and collaborate with tribal officials to solve a range of problems.
 Issues like land rights, hunting, fishing, and more are front-and-center for them.

 Tribal court judge: Tribal court judges adjudicate cases that come before the tribal court and manage judicial staff.
-These judges deal specifically with matters within the tribe.
+These judges deal specifically with matters within the tribal nation.

 These are just some examples of where you could land with your MPA degree.
 Evergreen’s MPA program is an affordable option, especially if you’re looking to switch careers.
 Financial aid options for Master’s degrees are available.